adinabo/Astro-The-Tarot-Whisperer/README.md

 ## Features

-- Matching pairs of tarot cards.
+- Matching pairs of tarot cards
-- Simple and intuitive game.
+- Simple and intuitive game
-- Fun and engaging for all ages.
+- Fun and engaging for all ages
 - Start Game Button that starts a new game
 - Error counter that resets when a new game is started
+- Sparkling stars in the background for a magical touch

 ## How to Play